fragile-credences/fragile-credences.github.io/2020-09-27-monadic-predicate.md

 > If a sentence of monadic predicate logic with identity is satisfiable, then it has a model of size no greater than $$2^k \times r$$, where $$k$$ is the number of monadic predicates and $$r$$ the number of variables in the sentence.
 (Lemma 21.9 BBJ)

 [^equality]: I believe it should be possible to find a tighter bound based on the number of times the equals sign actually appears in the sentence.
 For example, if equality is only used once, e.g. in $$\exists x \exists y \neg(x =y) \land \phi$$ where $$\phi$$ does not contain equality, it seems clear that the number of variables in $$\phi$$ should have no bearing on the model size that is needed.
 My hunch is that more generally you need $$n*(n-1)/2$$ uses of '$$=$$' to assert that $$n$$ objects are distinct, so, for example if '$$=$$' appears 5 times you can distinguish 3 objects in a subset, or with 12 '$$=$$'s you can distinguish 5 objects.
 It's only an intuition and I haven't checked it carefully.

-'s clear that   we're back to the case without identity, regardless of how many variables the sentence contains.

 By analogous reasoning to the case without identity, we need only consider $$(r+1)^{(2^k)}-1$$ model equivalence classes.
 All that matters for our sentence's truth-value is whether each of the subsets has $$0, 1, 2 ...$$ or  $$r$$ elements in it.